Gusabary/SAIL/Notes/English.md

   And as I learned more and more about what a developer's work is in Optiver, I found it really a good match between that and my acquired knowledge, technology stack and interests.
 So I hope and believe I can take the summer internship and become part of Optiver. */

++ **Why not consider going to graduate school?**

+  Actually until half a year ago, I was preparing for further study at graduate school.
+But when I was fortunetaly involved in the cooperative project, I found that I was really attracted by the application background and the pure fun of somewhat practical software.

+  And considering that my academic results in the freshmen year are not that good, which means I may not get the qualification of postgraduate recommendation so I decided to work directly after graduation.

++ **Why are your academic results in the freshmen year not that good?
+And how about that now?**

+  Because in the freshmen year, I didn't pay much attention into my academic studies.
+I just enjoyed the release from high school.
+So I was ranked around 50%.

+  The turning point was at the first semester of my sophomore year.
+Our teacher held a class meeting and he asked us what our future plan is.
+He listed four choices, graduate recommedation, taking exams for graduate school, going abroad for further study and taking a job directly.
+And that was my first time to consider this kind of question seriously and I was shocked that I hadn't had any plan or consideration about this so since then I gradually paid more and more attention to my academic studies, met a senior who really taught me a lot and joined our lab in last summer, where I met many nice friends.
+In the recent two years, my academic ranking is about top fifteen.

++ **Why is the academic result in junior year is not better than sophomore year?**

+  Because in the sophomore year, my primary goal is to get the qualification of postgraduate recommendation, which means the academic results need to be very excellent.
+So I strove for every single grade point.
+But in the junior year, there was a shift in my thoughts that I wanted to take a job instead of graduate recommenadtion.
+And I found that striving for each single point had taken too much time and efforts that I almost had no time to improve myself in some other interesting fields or aspects that are not very related to the course itself such as diving deeper into linux and cpp, and consolidating the knowledge base of computer system and network.

+  I don't mean the academic result is not important but if you decided to take a job instead you could spare some time to learn something more interestring or more practical.

+### Impressive experience

 + **an impressive experience or difficulty (Database pre)**

   S: In my second semester of sophomore, we had a course presentation of Database.

   T: We were a team of four members but only one could take the presentation.
-At that time one of them, called Yuan and I both wanted to take that chance and we both thought that the other one couldn't be qualified.
+At that time one of them, called Yuan and I both wanted to take that chance and we both thought that we would perform better than each other.
 Because, you know, our score was determined by the performance of the one speaking.

   A: So we came up an idea.
-We both spoke to another member and let him make the decision which one can take the chance to give the presentation.
+We both spoke to another member and let him make the decision which one could take the chance to give the presentation.
 And finally I won and I did make a good job.

   R: So from that experience, I understood deeply that the chances you strive for and the ones others give you or you get easily are really very different.
 The former is much more precious.
 So since then, for the chance I wanna take, I may act like, kind of, more ambitious and more active.

 + **Wandering D19**

   In last summer semester, authority of our university decided to rebuild our dormitory building and ordered us who lived in this dormitory to move to another building.
-This decision looks like nothing special but the problem is that the authority didn't ask for our students' advice and opinions.
+This decision sounds like nothing special but the problem is that the authority didn't ask for our students' advice and opinions.
 It just put up a notice in our domitory, which says this building would be rebuilt and you students should move to another dormitory in next semester.
-What is more annoying is that when we asked for an explanation why the chosen building is our dormitory, why not rebuilding after our graduiation and what's the purpose for rebuilding, the authority didn't give a clear explanation.
-Because at that time, it was reported that the rebuilding is for ZhiYuan Academy.
-But anyway it might be rumors.
-So we just felt kind of discriminated against and we decided to do something.
+What is more annoying is that when we asked for an explanation why the chosen building is our dormitory, why not rebuilding after our graduiation and what the purpose is for rebuilding, the authority didn't give a clear explanation.
+Because at that time, it was reported that the rebuilding was for ZhiYuan Academy.
+But it might be rumors.
+Anyway we just felt kind of discriminated against and we decided to do something.
 Because for those students who didn't have summer semester, it means when they came back to campus, their dormitory building would be gone.
 That's ridiculous.

-  At the very beginning we collected students' opinions and attitude and wrote a joint letter to the authority, in which we declared that we needed an explanation and some help in the process of moving house.
+  So we collected students' opinions and attitude and wrote a joint letter to the authority, in which we declared that we needed an explanation and some necessary help in the process of moving house if there must be a rebuilding.
 But there was no response.
 And then we contacted the student life park and had a talk with them.
 We said if there was still not any response, we might public the joint letter and seek help from public voice.
-And just that night, another notice was put up in our domitory, which said the decision of rebuilding was postponed until our graduation.
+And just that night, another notice was put up in our domitory, which said the rebuilding would be postponed until our graduation.

   I fortunately took part in the process.
+When I heard about this news that the rebuilding was postponed, I was still translating the voice recording of our talk with student like park.
+Looking at our dormitory qq group was filled with thanks, I felt it's all worth it.

   I learnt from this event that authority is not always right or always unchallengeable.
 When you think some decisions are made casually, you can and you should raise your questions and challenge it.
 Our students' power or capability should never be ignored or underestimated.

   We even created a repository on GitHub to commemorate this event.

 + **focus on front-end vs. k8s**

   In last summer semester, our project was to develop a mobile application with microservice architecture and my responsibility was building the infrastructure and developing front-end.
 At the very beginnnig, our infrastructure was just based on Spring Cloud and Docker.
 There was no problem until about the third week.
-At that time, we found that there existed some minor problems like the deployment was inconvinient and it's difficult to maintain the replicated service.
+At that time, we found that there existed some minor problems such as the deployment was inconvinient and it's difficult to maintain the replicated service.
 So I suggested that we should use Kubernetes to solve these problems.
 But my teammates thought the current architecture was not that bad and I should focus on the development of front-end.

-And we argued for several times.
+  We discussed and argued for several times.
 I insisted that the architecture needed to be refactored although the problems now were minor.
 We should prepare in advance.
 But it was useless.
 They were not convinced.
 They thought refactoring the architecture would affect the progress of front-end.

   So I just spent the whole weekend learning Kubernetes and refactoring and successfully gave the new architecture on Monday.

   From this I learnt that many times people will not be convinced unless you really do it rather than just say it and most of the time you need to believe your instinct, stick to your opinions and make the effort.
 And with several iterations, our architecture became a highlight in the final presentation.

 + **an impressive course (Compiler)**